oceanprotocol/docs/discover/faq.md

 The $OCEAN token is used as the glue for the Ocean ecosystem.
 A 0.1% or a 0.2% fee is applied to all transactions performed using Ocean components.
 This fee is used for further development of Ocean technology and for buy-and-burning of the Ocean token.

+(IMO, this question should be removed as this is already covered in the question "How does the $OCEAN token capture value?" in the 461 line)
 </details>

 <details>